This post contains affiliate links.

 When dealing with loose materials, you have to consistently keep air-flow and breathing room make sure there is limited moisture build-up.
 Moist hay or dirt can cause mold or other bacteria issues that can seriously damage your pig’s health.
 You will need to routinely check the loose material to ensure no mold growth or bug infestation can harm the pig or hurt the living area.

 Are you Pigs struggling to put on weight?
-Learn what you could do doing wrong in my post.
+Learn the reasons pigs may be struggling to grow in my recent article

 Essential Tips When Building a Pig Pen